 How to do New Years Eve with kids:

-6.30 pm: Friends arrive – another family of four.
+6.30 pm: Friends arrive – in our case, another family of four.
 Pizza and Shloer is served for the kids, canapés and champagne for the adults (pre-prepared for ease).

 7.30 pm: Party games begin!